yatisql/yatisql-go/README.md

 - 🎨 **Colored output** for better readability
 - ⚡ **WAL mode** - Concurrent writes to different tables
 - 📁 **Automatic directory creation** for database paths
+- 🔄 **Stdin/stdout support** - Read from stdin and write to stdout for pipeline usage

 ## Installation